26.4. Similarity of goods and services

 • whether those engaged in the manufacture and distribution of the goods are regarded as belonging to the same trade.

-The above matters which are to be considered when determining whether goods are of the same description have been confirmed in cases such as John Crowther & Sons (Milnsbridge) Ltd's Appln (1948) 65 RPC 369 at 372.
+The above matters which are to be considered when determining whether goods are of the same description was confirmed in John Crowther & Sons (Milnsbridge) Ltd's Appln (1948) 65 RPC 369 at 372, and later by the High Court in Southern Cross Refrigerating Co v Toowoomba Foundry Pty Ltd [1954] HCA 82 (at [5]).

 4.2 Comparison of services

-Sub-section 14(2) defines services as being similar to other services if they are the same as those other services or if they are of the same description as those other services.
-Therefore the same tests as those applied under sub-section 33(2) of the repealed Act in comparing services apply under the Trade Marks Act 1995.
+Subsection 14(2) defines services as being similar to other services if they are the same as those other services or if they are of the same description as those other services.
+Therefore the same tests as those applied under s 33(2) of the repealed Act in comparing services apply under the Trade Marks Act 1995.
 Service trade marks have been registered in Australia since 1979, and by analogy with "similar goods", the term "similar services" encompasses services which would reasonably be expected to be provided by one trader under the same trade mark.
-By extending the principles in Jellinek's Appn (1946) 63 RPC 59 (Ch.
-D) the factors under consideration must be the nature of the services themselves, their uses and the trade channels through which they are provided.
+By extending the principles in Jellinek the factors under consideration must be the nature of the services themselves, their uses and the trade channels through which they are provided.

 • the nature and characteristic of the services;